Lloydshove/KCAD-Notes/CoreConcepts.md

 * kubectl edit -f [yaml file]  //lets you edit it in console
 * kubectl patch  // patch a specific property
 * kubectl exec [podname] [command e.g. sh] // run a command inside the image of the pod
+* kubectl create -f .k8s  //give folder name and all yamls then executed configuring them all

 ## YAML
 ```